FineFindus/eyedropper/README.md

 - Edit a color using hex values
 - Parse RGBA/ARGB Colors
 - View colors in RGB, HSV, HSL, CMYK, XYZ and CIE-Lab formats
+- Customize which and in which order the formats appear

 ### Future Features & Roadmap